Bryantseng0619/idea_generator/README.md

-# What Should I Eat For 🍕🍔🍜
+# What Should I Get For Lunch/Dinner 🍕🍔🍜

-A friendly web application to help users decide what to eat for lunch or dinner using an interactive spinning wheel!
+A friendly web application to help users decide what to get for lunch or dinner using an interactive spinning wheel!

 ## 🌟 Features